apragacz/django-rest-registration/docs/quickstart.rst

         path('api/v1/', include(api_urlpatterns)),
     ]

-In Django 1.x you can use old ``url`` instead of ``path``.

-In this example, the Django REST Registraton API views will be served under ``https://your-backend-host/api/v1/accounts/``.
+In this example, the Django REST Registration API views will be served under ``https://your-backend-host/api/v1/accounts/``.
 Obviously, you can choose different URI path than ``api/v1/accounts/``, depending on your preferences.